-This compelling movie starring the brilliant Benedict Cumberbatch (aka Sherlock) in the main role, tells the story of mathematician Alan Turing, who tries to crack the enigma code which the Nazis used to provide security for their radio messages during WWII.
-Turing is a genius but very difficult to work with, as he considers his colleagues inferior to him.
+This compelling true story movie, starring the brilliant Benedict Cumberbatch (aka Sherlock) in the main role, tells the story of computer scientist Alan Turing, who tries to crack the enigma code which the Nazis used to provide security for their radio messages during WWII.
+Turing was a genius but very difficult to work with, as he considered his colleagues inferior to him.
 However, he will have to overcome the mathematical and social difficulties both if he is to succeed.

-This film tells the story of the Spartan King Leonidas and his 300 men who fought the Persians at the Battle of Thermopylae, which took place between Greece and Persia (modern day Iran) in 480BC.
+This film tells the true story of the Spartan King Leonidas and his 300 men who fought the Persians at the Battle of Thermopylae, which took place between Greece and Persia (modern day Iran) in 480BC.
 With Gerard Butler as the King and Lena Headey (aka Cersei Lannister from Game of Thrones) as his queen, the film combines stunning visuals with great acting and makes history come to life.

 Into the Wild (2007)

 A true story movie about one man’s spiritual journey through the natural world, Into the Wild reflects the many conflicts and problems that trouble those uneasy with a materialistic life.
 It’s underpinned with a wish to be free and independent, escape the norms of society and discover transcendence in nature.
 After graduating from Emory University, top student and athlete Christopher McCandless abandons his possessions, gives his entire $24,000 savings account to charity and eventually hitch hikes to Alaska to follow his dream.
 Cue Alexander Supertramp – the legend that was to be.